KarMiles/polish-girl-painting/README.md

 **The project concept**

 PolishGirlPainting is the webpage for an artist Monika Curto Fuentes showcasing her work on the web and selling her paintings online.
-Apart from allowing the Owner present her pictures for sale, the webpage also helps in developing her clientbase by building a community of people interested in her art.
+Apart from allowing the Owner present her art for sale, the webpage also helps in developing her clientbase by building a community of people interested in her art.

 This is an educational project with a possibility of moving the project into the real world application.